imagekit-developer/imagekit-python/README.md

 ## Utility functions

-We have included following commonly used utility functions in this package.
+We have included the following commonly used utility functions in this package.

 **Authentication parameter generation**

-In case you are looking to implement client-side file upload, you are going to need a token, expiry timestamp and a valid signature for that upload.
+In case you are looking to implement client-side file upload, you are going to need a token, expiry timestamp , and a valid signature for that upload.
 The SDK provides a simple method that you can use in your code to generate these authentication parameters for you.

 <em>Note: The Private API Key should never be exposed in any client-side code.
-You must always generate these authentication
- parameters on the server-side</em>
+You must always generate these authentications parameters on the server-side</em>

 authentication